-Where appropriate, AEMO uses at least 10 years of actual generation performance from a generation site, to create VRE traces for Monte Carlo simulations, assuming similar weather conditions are repeated in future.
-Where this data is unavailable or unsuitable, AEMO uses historical meteorological data for the site, and a resource to power model based on the generator technology, to develop a generation forecast.
+Where appropriate, AEMO uses at least 10 years of actual generation performance from a generation site, or a site nearby, to create VRE traces for Monte Carlo simulations, assuming similar weather conditions are repeated in future.
+Where this data is unavailable or unsuitable, AEMO uses historical meteorological data for the site, and an energy conversional resource to power model based on the generator technology, to develop a generation forecast.